 After the Deep Water Horizon oil spill in 2010, Mississippi identified INFINITY as one of five recipients for restoration funds, tasking the science center with educating future generations about environmental protection.
 Between now and 2018, returning guests and school groups will find enhanced nature trails, an environmental monitoring education program, new indoor and outdoor exhibits and more.

-Fred Haise, retired Apollo 13 astronaut and Biloxi, MS, native, serves as vice-chairman of the INFINITY Board of Directors.
-He is an ardent supporter of the museum and has dedicated much of his time to its success over the past several years.
+Fred Haise, retired Apollo 13 astronaut and Biloxi, MS, native, is an ardent supporter of the museum and has dedicated much of his time to its success over the past several years.

 “INFINITY is located at the apex of Mississippi’s and Louisiana’s brain trust,” says Haise.
 “Around here, world-changing discoveries are daily occurrences.
 As a showcase for all this new knowledge, INFINITY can ignite in young minds the concept of positive change.
 The center can spark in this blossoming generation the belief that everyone has the potential to make the world better and that each of them should explore, develop and then use their talents to the best of their abilities.”

 At INFINITY Science Center, we enrich people’s lives by revealing the wonder and relevance of science.
 We welcome volunteers who share that same passion!

 Adult volunteers are essential for enriching guest experiences and supporting operations at INFINITY Science Center.
 From encouraging guest exploration and program engagement, to supporting staff behind the scenes or with special events, volunteering at INFINITY is a great way to get involved in the community and make a real difference for our museum and guests.